 Acquired: Originally drafted in the fourth round (27th overall) in the 2007 CFL Draft.
 Contract extended on Feb 11, 2018.

-2019: In 14 games (14 starts), McCarty currently has rushed for eight yards and two touchdowns on three carries and 10 receptions for 39 yards.
+2019: In 15 games (15 starts), McCarty currently has rushed for eight yards and two touchdowns on three carries and 10 receptions for 39 yards.
 He also has two special teams tackles.
 McCarty appeared in his 200th career game, all with the Eskimos, in Week 17 against the Hamilton Tiger-Cats.
 In the East Semi-Final, McCarty rushed one time for two yards and caught five passes for 34 yards and one touchdown.
 In the East Final, recorded one reception for eight yards.

 2018: In 18 games (18 starts), McCarty finished with 14 receptions for 110 yards, one carry for four yards and six special teams tackles.

 2017: In 18 games, (18 starts), McCarty finished with for 56 rushing yards on 13 rushes and has 22 receptions for 143 yards and one touchdown in 18 games played as well as three special teams tackles.
 In the West Semi-Final, McCarty caught one pass for seven yards.
 McCarty also appeared in the West Final.

 2016: In 11 games (11 starts) McCarty had 11 receptions for 79 yards, 15 rushes for 59 yards and two touchdowns.
 He also added three special teams tackles.
 Went on the 6-game injured list in Week 13.
 Activated to the active roster for the Eastern Final against Ottawa.